fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 Based on some chatter I followed in the DevRel Collective Slack community, I didn't bother testing blog-post generation with Chat.
 I went straight to Claude 3.5, and the results were adequate.

-I don't currently have a paid account for Claude, which means I can't persist context across prompts with their Projects features.
+I don't yet have a paid account for Claude, which means I can't persist context across prompts with their Projects features.
 However, I found that I could just **barely** squeeze in enough documentation as context for my one-off prompt before Claude choked on input token limits.

 I gave Claude a two-part prompt: